City-of-Helsinki/drupal-module-helfi-api-base/documentation/sentry-errors.md

 Uses str_contains to decide whether to send the error to Sentry or not.
 Add a part of the error message to the ignoredErrors-array to ignore the error.

+### Rate limiting

+Add an error to the rate limiting array to reduce the amount of errors sent to sentry.